Search Icon one-austin

 Scope 2 Emissions

-More than 87% of Austin Powder’s carbon footprint in 2024 is attributed to the USN and Juramento facilities, reflecting the nature of their activities (28.97% for USN and 56.34% for Juramento).
-Other significant contributors include the field operations in the USA, Red Diamond and Mexico, which account for 3.73%, 3.17% and 2.92% of the company’s carbon footprint, respectively.
-As a result, the US and Latin America regions as a whole account for more than 95% of the company’s total carbon footprint.
+More than 85% of Austin Powder’s 2025 carbon footprint (Scopes 1 + 2, market-based) is concentrated in the USN and Juramento facilities, which together account for 31.06% and 54.72% of total emissions, respectively.
+Other notable contributors include US Field Operations, Red Diamond, and Mexico, representing 3.14%, 3.34%, and 2.76% of the company’s footprint.
+As a result, the United States and Latin America regions collectively account for more than 96% of Austin Powder’s total carbon footprint.

 AUSTIN